RaneemAlhorany/born_to_be_root/README.md

 5) Connect from Host to Virtual Machine:

+     NOTE :

+          YOU should open the vm before connect

           1) open the terminal in your host machine
 <img width="600" height="600" alt="image" src="https://github.com/user-attachments/assets/21e01b02-4452-46bf-9b3b-721f058dd7ab" />